 You can store power to be used when your Solar output isn’t enough to cover your electric consumption, and you can ration your consumption to be completely independent of the grid.
 Self-Consumption Mode does give you the safety net of working in conjunction with the grid at all times, in case solar output isn’t enough.
 For complete off-grid electricity, there would need to be an extra level of consumption rationing awareness and would likely need to be supplemented by Generator backup.

 3. Energy Storage for peak demand shaving

 This means you would use your battery to store power to offset utility demand charges.
 This is not yet an issue for homes in NJ, but many states out west are facing tiered rates and anti-net metering laws.
 The power you generate during the day costs less than the power you use in peak evening hours (when everyone gets home from work and uses more electricity).
 Having home energy storage solution would allow you to store your power to offset utility charges at peak times.

 Green House Solar are NJ Experts on Solar Battery Backup Systems

 Feel free to call us and set up an appointment to discuss Solar and/or battery storage.
 We sell the best quality equipment on the market.
-We are Sonnen Certified and we’ve been working with solar battery systems dating back 9 years.
+We are Sonnen Certified and we’ve been working with solar battery systems for well over a decade.
 Let us help you figure out how home energy storage solutions can work for you.